The Crimson and the Black (Hidden Empire Book 2)

 “All three, to be frank.
 Your accent says you’re Ukrainian, at least originally.”

 That pleased her.
-Most Europeans assumed that she was Russian.
+Most Europeans who heard her speak assumed that she was Russian.
 “You have an excellent ear.”

-Another soft grunt, and he glanced around the room.
+He made a soft rumbling sound at that, glancing around the room.
 “As for nobles, I suspect the occasional one shows up here when they’re in the mood to slum.
 But I’ve never seen a countess before.”

-“We’re more common on the Continent than we are in England, as I understand it.”
-She took in a breath as he spun her expertly.
+“We’re more common on the Continent than we are in England.”
+She took in a breath, savoring his scent as he spun her expertly.
 “What about vampires?”

-His mouth curved at that.
+His brows lowered at that.
 “I should have expected one here, now that I think of it.
 All those gamblers with their heated blood.
-It must smell delicious to you.”
+It must smell irresistible to ye.”

-Not nearly as delicious as you do.
-“It has its appeal,” she admitted.
-“But I didn’t expect to run into a Highlander here.”
+Not nearly as irresistible as you do.
+“It has its appeal.
+I must admit, I didn’t expect to run into a Lowlander here.”

-Her smile widened.
-“You’re not the only one with an excellent ear.
-The Scottish Highland accent is quite distinct from that of the Lowlanders.”
+“You’re not the only one with an excellent ear, Mr. Brown.”
+She rolled the R in his last name deliberately.
+“Your accent is distinct from the Highlands accent.”

 Sassenach—the Gaelic term for the Saxons.
 “Since I’m not a Saxon, that would explain much,” she said, dimpling.
 “Besides, vampiric hearing is highly sensitive.”
 She allowed the rhythm of the dance to carry her scandalously close to him.
 “I can hear your heart beat, the creak of your lungs as you inhale, and the slight click your eyelids make when you blink.
 We won’t discuss the volcanic rumbling coming from your belly, but I would suggest you eat fairly soon.”

+She tried again, but it eluded her.
 “I can tell that you’re a shifter, but I don’t recognize your beast.
 It’s really rather annoying.
-I know it’s not canine, feline, or ursine, although there is the faintest hint of something with wings.”
+I know it’s not equine, feline, or ursine, although there is the faintest hint of something with wings.”

-He smiled again, and she had to will herself not to go up on tiptoe and kiss him.
-“What do you think I am?”
+Those thickly lashed brown eyes now lit with amusement, and she had to will herself not to go up on tiptoe and kiss him.
+“What do ye think I am?”

-Distracted by his smile, the strength in his arms, and his entrancing scent, she fumbled through her knowledge of shifters.
+She mentally ran through her admittedly limited knowledge of shifters.
 “You don’t smell like any bird shifters I’ve met, and you’re far too large to be a bat.”

 He threw his head back and laughed, a full-bodied, joyous sound that caused other dancers to stare at them.
 “That I am, my lady.
 But you’re edging towards the truth of it, at least in the wing shape.”